radrow/ddtrace/EXAMPLE.md

 ### Collecting deadlock reports

-When DDMon is enabled, its deadlock reports are propagated to
+When DDMon is enabled, its deadlock reports are propagated within the monitored part of the network.
+There are two ways to subscribe to deadlock reports from the outside:

+- The call message is of form `{?MONITORED_CALL, Msg}`, where `Msg` is the intended message.
+Then, in case of a deadlock, the monitored service will send back a reply of form `{?DEADLOCK, DL}` where `DL` is the list of services involved in the deadlock. `?MONITORED_CALL` and `?DEADLOCK` are macros defined in `src/ddmon.hrl`;
+- Alternatively, the subscriber may call `ddmon:subscribe_deadlocks(Server)`.
+  Then, if the monitored service `Server` becomes involved in a deadlock, it will send a plain message `{?DEADLOCK, DL}` to the caller.

 In this example application, the `:monitored` parameter instructs the scripts that run the example application to subscribe to the deadlock reports generated